confluentinc/cp-docker-images/docs/quickstart.rst

   This command instructs Docker to launch an instance of the ``confluentinc/cp-zookeeper:4.1.0`` container and name it ``zookeeper``.
   Also, the Docker network ``confluent`` and the required ZooKeeper parameter ``ZOOKEEPER_CLIENT_PORT`` are specified.
-  For a full list of the available configuration options and more details on passing environment variables into Docker containers, see the `configuration reference docs <configuration.html>`_.
+  For a full list of the available configuration options and more details on passing environment variables into Docker containers, see the :ref:`configuration reference docs <config_reference>`.

   Use the following command to check the Docker logs to confirm that the container has booted up successfully and started the |zk| service.